-A four-person tent from a reliable outfitter that you can get your hands on for about a half of the price of its similarly sized competitors?
+A four-person tent from a reliable outfitter that you can get your hands on for about half of the price of its similarly sized competitors?

 Yeah, we were skeptical too….
-So skeptical, in fact, that we had to get our grab ourselves our very own REI InCamp 4 to put it to the test and see how this very affordably priced, three-season, four-person tent would measure up in out in the field.
+So skeptical, in fact, that we had to get our grab ourselves our very own REI InCamp 4 to put it to the test and see how this very affordably priced, three-season, the four-person tent would measure up in out in the field.

 So, was our skepticism merited?
 Did this budget-priced car-camping tent offer only budget-priced performance?
 Or have the guys and gals at REI delivered yet another low-cost wonder that will amaze us with performance and functionality levels comparable to far pricier competitors?